These instructions assume that an IT administrator has already completed the initial setup steps: see Planning & Budgeting Setup.

 Add the Scenario dimension to the columns, either in the Rows and Columns dialog or via the Field Explorer.
 Example based on Epicor:

-In addition if working with Epicor, there are some specific steps
+In addition if working with Epicor, there are two specific steps:

 Optional but very helpful: change the caption of the Balance measure from 'Actual' to 'Balance'.
 This is because your budgeting submissions are going to use the Balance measure too and it gets confusing if budget columns have 'Actual' in their heading.